irenekurien/frappe-task/README.md

 ## Loan Management

-An app for managing loans and pledges
+An app for managing loans and its pledges

 #### License